Bachelor of Science (Education) in Mathematics and Computer Science

 The School of Education at UL is one of the largest suppliers of teachers in Ireland.
 As a graduate of this programme, you will be;

-· Highly skilled in IT should you choose not to teach
+· Highly skilled in IT and Mathematics should you choose not to teach;

-· Well placed to avail of many opportunities for further study stemming from the programme
+· Well placed to avail of many opportunities for further study in UL and elsewhere, stemming from the programme.

 What You Will Study

-The pcourse is four years in duration and offers streams in the following subject areas: Education; Mathematics; Statistics and Computer Science.
-The course design is as follows
+The course is four years in duration and offers streams in the following subject areas:

 |Year 1 - Semester 1||Semester 2|